-These programs are offered to certified eligible participants from the American Job Center (i.e., WIOA, TRA, DVRS and WDP participants) or to individuals who wish to pay.
-Industry-valued credentials will be earned through these programs.
+Our programs are available to certified eligible participants from the American Job Center, including WIOA, TRA, DVRS, and WDP participants.
+Additionally, individuals who wish to self-pay can also enroll.
+Participants in these programs can earn industryvalued credentials, enhancing their qualifications for the workforce.

-For more information on the Center for Economic and Workforce Development programs call 908-659-5114 or email CEWD-Recruiting with inquires: CEWD-Recruiting@ucc.edu
+For further details about the Center for Economic and Workforce Development programs, feel free to contact us at 908-659-5114 or reach out via email at CEWD-Recruiting@ucc.edu .
+We welcome any inquiries and look forward to assisting you on your educational and career journey.

-In conjunction with an experienced administrative, support staff and qualified instructors, the Center has an active Job Development team who collaborate with local employers to identify qualified candidates and our students in seeking and obtaining employment with these employers.
-As a Union County One Stop Career Center partner, the Center regularly supports the County's Social Service Agencies with activities geared to increasing the productivity and employability of the agencies' participants and Union County residents.
-Additionally, the College, through the Center for Economic and Workforce Development, Continuing Education and Industry-Business Institute departments, supports the implementation of the Workforce Innovation Business Center initiative, an American Job Center Affiliate Career Services Center, through the Union County Workforce Development Board.
+In conjunction with an experienced administrative and support staff, as well as our qualified instructors, the Center is strengthened by an active Job Development team.
+This dedicated team collaborates closely with local employers to identify qualified candidates, facilitating our students in their pursuit of employment opportunities with these employers.

+As a proud partner of the Union County American Job Center's One Stop Career Center, the Center actively engages in supporting the county's Department of Human Services.
+Our initiatives are specifically designed to enhance the productivity and employability of participants from these agencies and Union County residents at large.

+Additionally, the College, through the Center for Economic and Workforce Development, Continuing Education, and Industry-Business Institute departments, supports the implementation of the Workforce Innovation Business Center initiative, an American Job Center Affiliate Career Services Center, through the Union County Workforce Development Board.